 Admission is $3 per person; children aged five or younger are free.
 Payment will be collected at the event.
 Each hiking group will be limited in size, so participants are urged to reserve start times.
 Reservations can be made by phoning the Harmony Museum at 724-452-7341.

 Cookies and hot cider will be served.
 Books and Washington-related mementos will be available for sale.

 The hike will cover about a mile on a well-maintained trail and sidewalks.
 Participants are advised to wear appropriate footwear as well as clothing suitable for the day’s weather conditions.

-This annual commemoration is conducted jointly by the Harmony Museum, The Old Stone House, and Washington’s Trail 1753 to increase public awareness of a little-known but important chapter of American history.
+This annual commemoration is conducted jointly by the Harmony Museum, and Washington’s Trail 1753 to increase public awareness of a little-known but important chapter of American history.